Halozyme Therapeutics (NASDAQ:HALO) Updates FY 2022 Earnings Guidance

 Halozyme Therapeutics (NASDAQ:HALO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.05-$2.20 for the period, compared to the consensus earnings per share estimate of $2.23.
+The company provided earnings per share (EPS) guidance of $2.05-$2.20 for the period, compared to the consensus estimate of $2.23.
 The company issued revenue guidance of $530.00 million-$560.00 million, compared to the consensus revenue estimate of $566.18 million.

-Halozyme Therapeutics (NASDAQ:HALO – Get Rating) last posted its earnings results on Tuesday, February 22nd.
-The biopharmaceutical company reported $0.39 earnings per share for the quarter, topping analysts’ consensus estimates of $0.35 by $0.04.
-The business had revenue of $102.00 million for the quarter, compared to analyst estimates of $97.10 million.
-Halozyme Therapeutics had a return on equity of 164.68% and a net margin of 90.84%.
-As a group, analysts anticipate that Halozyme Therapeutics will post 1.99 EPS for the current fiscal year.
+Halozyme Therapeutics (NASDAQ:HALO – Get Rating) last announced its earnings results on Tuesday, May 10th.
+The biopharmaceutical company reported $0.43 EPS for the quarter, missing the consensus estimate of $0.49 by ($0.06).
+The business had revenue of $117.30 million for the quarter, compared to the consensus estimate of $128.25 million.
+Halozyme Therapeutics had a return on equity of 132.71% and a net margin of 92.23%.
+Halozyme Therapeutics’s revenue for the quarter was up 31.8% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.34 EPS.
+As a group, analysts forecast that Halozyme Therapeutics will post 2.01 earnings per share for the current fiscal year.

-Hedge funds have recently made changes to their positions in the stock.
-Silvercrest Asset Management Group LLC lifted its position in shares of Halozyme Therapeutics by 11.2% during the 4th quarter.
-Silvercrest Asset Management Group LLC now owns 8,758 shares of the biopharmaceutical company’s stock worth $352,000 after buying an additional 880 shares during the last quarter.
-LPL Financial LLC raised its position in Halozyme Therapeutics by 42.0% in the fourth quarter.
-LPL Financial LLC now owns 24,589 shares of the biopharmaceutical company’s stock valued at $989,000 after purchasing an additional 7,271 shares during the last quarter.
-Advisors Asset Management Inc. raised its position in Halozyme Therapeutics by 5.6% in the fourth quarter.
-Advisors Asset Management Inc. now owns 27,978 shares of the biopharmaceutical company’s stock valued at $1,125,000 after purchasing an additional 1,486 shares during the last quarter.
-Deutsche Bank AG raised its position in Halozyme Therapeutics by 6.3% in the fourth quarter.
-Deutsche Bank AG now owns 111,307 shares of the biopharmaceutical company’s stock valued at $4,476,000 after purchasing an additional 6,617 shares during the last quarter.
-Finally, California State Teachers Retirement System raised its position in Halozyme Therapeutics by 1.6% in the fourth quarter.
-California State Teachers Retirement System now owns 195,973 shares of the biopharmaceutical company’s stock valued at $7,880,000 after purchasing an additional 3,170 shares during the last quarter.
+A number of institutional investors have recently bought and sold shares of HALO.
+HighTower Advisors LLC lifted its stake in Halozyme Therapeutics by 7.3% in the first quarter.
+HighTower Advisors LLC now owns 11,952 shares of the biopharmaceutical company’s stock valued at $477,000 after buying an additional 812 shares during the period.
+Silvercrest Asset Management Group LLC lifted its stake in Halozyme Therapeutics by 11.2% in the fourth quarter.
+Silvercrest Asset Management Group LLC now owns 8,758 shares of the biopharmaceutical company’s stock valued at $352,000 after buying an additional 880 shares during the period.
+Advisors Asset Management Inc. lifted its stake in Halozyme Therapeutics by 5.6% in the fourth quarter.
+Advisors Asset Management Inc. now owns 27,978 shares of the biopharmaceutical company’s stock valued at $1,125,000 after buying an additional 1,486 shares during the period.
+Yousif Capital Management LLC lifted its stake in Halozyme Therapeutics by 4.1% in the first quarter.
+Yousif Capital Management LLC now owns 74,831 shares of the biopharmaceutical company’s stock valued at $2,984,000 after buying an additional 2,943 shares during the period.
+Finally, California State Teachers Retirement System lifted its stake in Halozyme Therapeutics by 1.6% in the fourth quarter.
+California State Teachers Retirement System now owns 195,973 shares of the biopharmaceutical company’s stock valued at $7,880,000 after buying an additional 3,170 shares during the period.
 Institutional investors and hedge funds own 92.53% of the company’s stock.

 Halozyme Therapeutics, Inc operates as a biopharma technology platform company in the United States, Switzerland, Ireland, Belgium, Japan, and internationally.
 The company's products are based on the ENHANZE drug delivery technology, a patented recombinant human hyaluronidase enzyme (rHuPH20) that enables the subcutaneous delivery of injectable biologics, such as monoclonal antibodies and other therapeutic molecules, as well as small molecules and fluids.